Table of Contents

 There are several genetic conditions that can predispose to pheochromocytoma: Von Hippel-Lindau (autosomal dominant defect in repair gene on Chr.
 3) and MEN2A and 2B.

 Investigative tests are to check urine for vanillylmandelic acid (VMA) from the breakdown of epinephrine and norepinephrine.
-Treatment with α-blockers and β-blockers is for symptom relief and will be followed by surgical resection of the tumor.
+Treatment with α-blockers and β-blockers is for symptom relief and a safe anesthetic induction, followed by surgical resection of the tumor.

 The condition follows the “10% rule,” where 10% will be malignant, 10% will be bilateral, 10% outside the adrenal gland, 10% calcify, and 10% pediatric.